6. Filter

 140 20140908X10448 ROBINSON HELICOPTER COMPANY R44 II CEN14LA487 2014 09/06/2014 00:00:00 MACEDONIA IA USA 1 ROBINSON R44 ROBINSON R44

 Now we should save the results of that filter into a new variable separate from the full list we imported from the CSV file.
-Since it includes only the sites for the state we want, let’s call it my_accidents.
+Since it includes only accidents in our chosen state, let’s call it my_accidents.

 To check our work and find out how many records are left after the filter, let’s run the DataFrame inspection commands we learned earlier.